 Eating Also Has Positive Effects on CBD Bioavailability

-The primary reason why oral CBD has such a low bioavailability rate is ‘first pass metabolism.’
-This is caused by the actions of the digestive system’s enzymes before the cannabidiol gets to your circulatory system.
-When you eat CBD edibles or swallow tinctures, the CBD goes to the stomach and is broken down during the journey.
-Next, the small intestine absorbs the CBD, and it goes to the liver.
+Oral CBD has such low bioavailability because of first pass metabolism.
+This results from actions of the digestive system’s enzymes before cannabidiol even gets to your circulatory system.
+When you eat CBD edibles or swallow tinctures, the CBD goes to the stomach.
+There, it breaks down as a result of metabolic processes.
+From there, the small intestine absorbs the CBD and it goes to the liver.

-There are enzymes in the liver called Cytochrome P450, which metabolize the CBD before it gets sent throughout the circulatory system.
-It is at this point that ‘first pass metabolism’ breaks down the CBD even more, and it creates over 100 metabolites.
-The vast majority of these metabolites are not useful and are excreted.
+There are enzymes in the liver called Cytochrome P450.
+This enzymes help metabolize CBD before it gets sent throug the circulatory system.
+It is at this point that first pass metabolism’breaks down the CBD even more.
+In fact, it creates over 100 metabolites.
+The majority of these metabolites are not useful, and are excreted.

 Unfortunately, this means the bioavailability of CBD plummets.
 However, there are types of food which prevent cannabidiol from running the ‘first pass’ gauntlet, thus improving bioavailability.

 The above is more than mere theory; it is backed by scientific evidence.
-A 2013 study** by Stott et al., published in the European Journal of Clinical Pharmacology, assessed the effect of food on the bioavailability of a single dose of THC/CBD spray.
+A 2013 study* published in the European Journal of Clinical Pharmacology assessed the effect of food on the bioavailability of a single dose of THC/CBD spray.